guigalde/psg2-2223-g5-52/NikoNikoS4.md

-# Niko Niko Calendar of team X
+# Niko Niko Calendar of team G5-52
 ## Introduction
 Some interesting links about what a Niko Niko calendar is and opinions about its use in software development: